This guide answers several frequently asked questions in regards to functionality with Bold Memberships. Select a question below to view the answer.

 When creating or editing a membership plan, a show or hide rule can be created under Step 4: Create Rules.

-- When using a "Hide" rule - When a "Hide" rule is used in a membership plan, all customers will be able to see the selected product, collection, page, etc., that is chosen in the membership plan.
-The content will only be hidden if a customer is logged into an account that has the member tag associated to the customer's account in the Shopify admin (the tag is added to the customer's account either upon successful signup or when manually invited to a free membership plan).
+- Hide rule - When a Hide rule is used in a membership plan, only logged in customer with the tag for this plan will not be able to see the content.
+The content will be visible to all others.
+The tag is added to the customer's account either upon successful signup or when manually invited to a free membership plan.

 Bold Memberships does not interact with the Shopify checkout and in result, discount codes created in Shopify cannot be used towards purchasing a membership plan created from within the app.